loqoman/loqoman/README.md

 **Hey there!** My name is Darwin Clark I'm currently pursing an undergraduate co-op degree in computer engineering at the University of Waterloo after graduating from Bainbridge Island High School in 2021.

 While a lot of my background has been in software engineering, I've recently narrowed my focus into systems engineering, embedded programming, and PCB design.
-Specifically, I've been been developing my C, C++, Altium, and WHDL skills.
+Specifically, I've been been developing my C, C++, Altium, and VHDL skills.
 I hope to apply these skills in areas such firmware and driver development, and general-purpose embedded systems work.

 <details>
  <summary><b>Projects / Work I'm Particularly Proud of</b></summary>